Best Management Tips for Automotive

 - The “sludge” from floor drains may be a hazardous waste.
 Perform a proper hazardous waste determination before disposal.
-See the NDEQ Environmental Guidance Document “Sump, Pit, Trench, & Trap Wastes: Hazardous Waste Determinations.”
+See the NDEE Environmental Guidance Document “Sump, Pit, Trench, & Trap Wastes: Hazardous Waste Determinations.”

 - Hydraulic lifts should be regularly checked for leaks and potential releases of fluid.
 Above ground lift systems should be used in lieu of in-ground systems when possible.

 - Service pits with earthen floors should be checked for contamination.
 If contamination is found, action should be taken to clean it up.
 Service pits should be completely surfaced with concrete and sealed with a suitable material.
 Provide for collection of spills or accumulations of wastes.